butttcoin/TradingCompetitionAirdrop/readme.md

 ANY OTHER FORMAT WILL NOT BE ACCEPTED!
 (However, you may put the twitter address first and then the ETH address).

-If you have any questions, do not use 0xBUTT email address.
+If you have any questions, do not use butt150@protonmail.com.
 Use info@0xbutt.com instead.

 ### When will airdrop be distributed ?
 This is not a candy, and it costs actual money.
 Airdrops will start distributing after the competition winners are announced and their physical rewards distributed.